7 Foods You Should Eat to Protect Your Heart

 - Oats contain fiber and omega 3 fatty acids, two essential nutrients that promote the control of cholesterol levels to avoid arterial hardening.

-- They also contain significant quantities of potassium, magnesium and calcium, key minerals to achieve controlled blood pressure.
+- They also contain significant amounts of potassium, magnesium and calcium, key minerals to achieve controlled blood pressure.

 See this article: 3 Remedies with Oats to Reduce Cholesterol